Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 ### Alerting
 #### SLI, SLO and SLA
 1. SLI (service level **indicator**): the number of good events divided by the count of all valid events.
 2. SLO (service level objetive): combines a service level indicator with a **target reliability**.
 You should choose SLOs that are S.M.A.R.T: Specific, Measurable, Achievable, Relevant and Time-bound.
+There are two types **Window-based SLOs** use a ratio of the number of good versus bad measurement intervals, or windows.
+And **Request-based SLOs** use a ratio of good requests to total requests.
 3. SLA (service level agreement): An SLA describes the **minimum levels** of service that you promise to provide to your customers and what happens when you break that promise.
 Your **alerting thresholds must be often substantially higher than the minimum levels** of service documented in your SLA.
 #### Alerting strategy
 Send an Alert when a service is down, or an SLO isn't being met.